-• Officially withdraw or drop means that the student submits all required forms to the Office of Academic Success to withdraw from or drop a course.

-Class Days refers to the number of calendar days the institution normally meets for classes, not the days a particular class meets.
+- Officially withdraw or drop means that the student submits all required forms to the Office of Academic Success to withdraw from or drop a course. - Class Days refers to the number of calendar days the institution normally meets for classes, not the days a particular class meets.
 The college calendar lists important class dates.

-Table B Schedule of Refund of To Courses uition and Mandatory Fees for Fle ex Courses and/or Non-Semester Length
+Table B Schedule of Refund of Tuition and Mandatory Fees for Flex Courses and/or Non-Semester Length Courses